SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 In addition to naming objects via double-click and right mouse click, SemTalk also includes a structured naming option.
 Most process work-steps have names that consist of a verb and a noun.
 For example, the process step 'Send Invoice' is the verb 'Send' and the noun 'Invoice'.

-When adding new Object names to process flow objects, instead of simply adding a name, modelers using the Vocabulary option select the Object (noun) and Method (verb) from picklists.
-If the Object and Method are not in the picklist, they can add them to the local Repository.
-Keeping modeling information consistent is especially important when there are multiple modeling projects and/ or multiple people modeling or when the models are being used to support training.
+When adding new Object names to process flow objects, instead of simply adding a name, modelers use the Vocabulary option to select the Object (noun) and Method (verb) from picklists.
+If the Object and Method are not in the picklist, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central Repository.

-Repositories can be local on only be related the the active model or they can be centralized so that everyone in the organization uses the same terminology.
+Keeping organizational modeling information consistent via shared, centrallized Repositories, is especially important when there are multiple modeling projects and/ or multiple people modeling or when models are used for training.

 ![alt text](images/Vocabulary.png)